Table of Contents[Hide][Show]

 2. Bike the Golden Gate Bridge

 Biking across the bridge was the thing I was most looking forward to on our trip and it did not disappoint!
 We took a tour with Unlimited Biking, which is located at Ghirardelli Square.
-The tour includes lots of stops and photo ops, and it made such a difference to have a knowledgeable guide along for the ride to point out landmarks and share some interesting facts.
+The tour includes lots of stops and photo ops.
+Plus, it makes such a difference to have a knowledgeable guide along for the ride to point out landmarks and share some interesting facts.

 If you’re looking to explore San Francisco by bike, Unlimited Biking makes it a fun and convenient experience.
 The tour rolls through Fisherman’s Wharf, the Presidio, the Marina, the Palace of Fine Arts, Crissy Field and across the Golden Gate Bridge to Sausalito.